medvedevgroup/HowDeSBT/reproduce/README.md

 AllSome-SBT uses the same file format as SSBT, so we share the same leaf Bloom filter files created by SSBT.

-Note that AllSome-SBT and SSBT share source code ancestry --- the leaf Bloom filters AllSome-SBT would have built would be identical to those SSBT built, and the run time is expected to be the same.
+Note that AllSome-SBT and SSBT share source code ancestry &mdash; the leaf Bloom filters AllSome-SBT would have built would be identical to those SSBT built, and the run time is expected to be the same.

 #### Determining tree topology